 “The yield is compelling and people have to pay attention to it,” Philip Adams, a Chicago-based senior bond analyst at Gimme Credit LLC, said today in a telephone interview.
 “It’s also helpful there’s some insight into how much the Permian Basin assets might be worth.”

-Chesapeake’s 1.5 million acres in the Texas-based Permian Basin may be worth $6.82 billion, based on the price Concho Resources Inc. (CXO) agreed to pay this week for oil fields in the same area.
+Chesapeake’s 1.5 million acres in the Texas-based Permian Basin may be worth $6.82 billion, based on the price Concho Resources Inc. (CXO:US) agreed to pay this week for oil fields in the same area.

 While obtaining the loan provides Chesapeake with additional liquidity, its “ability to remain in compliance with its debt covenants in the future and rising leverage metrics remain concerns,” analysts led by Peter Speer, vice president and senior credit officer at Moody’s Investors Service in New York wrote in a research report yesterday.